 Thanks for reading this post!

-If you need student accommodation in Munich, you’ll find the ideal place you’re looking for on Uniplaces.
+If you need student accommodation, you’ll find the ideal place you’re looking for on Uniplaces.